Antithetic multilevel Monte Carlo estimation for multi-dimensional SDEs without L\'{e}vy area simulation: Introduction

-Clark \& Cameron \cite{cc80} proved for a particular SDE that it is impossible to achieve a better order of strong convergence than the Euler-Maruyama discretisation when using just the discrete increments of the underlying Brownian motion.
-The analysis was extended by M\"{u}ller-Gronbach \cite{muller02} to general SDEs.
-As a consequence if we use the standard MLMC method with the Milstein scheme without simulating the \Levy areas the complexity will remain the same as for Euler-Maruyama.
-Nevertheless, in this paper we show that by constructing a suitable antithetic estimator one can neglect the \Levy areas and still obtain a multilevel correction estimator with a variance which decays at the same rate as the scalar Milstein estimator.
+Clark and Cameron \cite{cc80} proved for a particular SDE that it is impossible to achieve a better order of strong convergence than the Euler--Maruyama discretisation when using just the discrete increments of the underlying Brownian motion.
+The analysis was extended by M\"{u}ller--Gronbach \cite{muller02} to general SDEs.
+As a consequence if we use the standard MLMC method with the Milstein scheme \mbox{without} simulating the L{\'e}vy areas the complexity will remain the same as for Euler--Maruyama.
+Nevertheless, in this paper we show that by constructing a suitable antithetic MLMC estimator one can neglect the L{\'e}vy areas and still obtain a~multilevel correction estimator with a variance which decays at the same rate as the scalar Milstein estimator.
+This demonstrates that a high order of the strong convergence is not necessary for our new estimator to achieve the optimal complexity $O(\epsilon^{-2})$.

 We begin the paper by reviewing the multilevel Monte Carlo approach, introducing the idea of the antithetic estimator and bounding the behaviour of its variance under certain conditions.
-Because of its simplicity, we then consider Clark \& Cameron's model problem, and prove that the antithetic path simulations do satisfy the required conditions to give an $O(\D t^2)$ variance convergence for a smooth payoff.
-This then motivates the subsequent analysis for the general class of multidimensional SDEs.
-The appendix contains the detailed proofs of the key theorems.
+Because of its simplicity, we then consider Clark and Cameron's model problem, and prove that the antithetic path simulations do satisfy the required conditions to give an $O(\Delta t^2)$ variance convergence for a smooth payoff.
+This then motivates the subsequent analysis for the general class of multi-dimensional SDEs.
+We support our analysis by suitable numerical experiments in which we demonstrate the superiority of antithetic MLMC over the standard MLMC for both the Clark--Cameron SDE and the Heston stochastic volatility model.
+The \hyperref[app]{Appendix} contains the detailed proofs of the key theorems.

 In this paper we restrict attention to financial applications with either a European payoff, dependent on the final value $x(T)$, or an Asian payoff, dependent on the average of $x(t)$ over the time interval $[0,T]$.
-It is proved that when the payoff is twice differentiable, with bounded derivatives, the rate of convergence of the multilevel correction variance is doubled from $O(\D t)$ to $O(\D t^2)$.
-If the payoff is Lipschitz, and twice differentiable almost everywhere, then the rate of convergence is reduced to $O(\D t^{3/2})$, but this is still sufficient to make the overall complexity $O(\eps^{-2})$ to achieve a root-mean-square accuracy of $\eps$.
+It is proved that when the payoff is twice differentiable, with bounded derivatives, the rate of convergence of the multilevel correction variance is doubled from $O(\Delta t)$ to $O(\Delta t^2)$.
+If the payoff is Lipschitz, and twice differentiable almost everywhere, then the rate of convergence is reduced to $O(\Delta t^{3/2})$, but this is still sufficient to make the overall complexity $O(\epsilon^{-2})$ to achieve a root-mean-square accuracy of $\epsilon$.